 I’m a citizen of the Cherokee Nation from Bushyhead, Oklahoma.
 I’ve done many things to earn a living: programming, washing dishes, providing tech support, welding, and shelving library books, to name just a few.
-My current and longest-held career has been teaching English at the college level.
+My current and longest-held career has been teaching at the college level.

 In addition to creative work, I have published critical work on animals in Native literature and have spoken internationally on the topics of nonhumans and Indigenous science fiction.
 I currently teach digital storytelling and Native Studies in Albuquerque, New Mexico.